 Noise Generated during Aircraft Engine Maintenance & Ground Run-Ups

-Airlines must regularly conduct maintenance or repairs on aircraft systems and engineers.
+Airlines must regularly conduct maintenance or repairs on aircraft systems and engines.
 For certain types of aircraft maintenance, engine run-up tests are conducted to demonstrate that the aircraft's in-flight systems are working properly before the aircraft can be put back into service.
-A run-up is a preflight test of the engine systems, where various levels of engine power are applied while the aircraft remains stationary. a substantial amount of noise can be created when run-up tests occur.
+A run-up is a preflight test of the engine systems, where various levels of engine power are applied while the aircraft remains stationary.
+A substantial amount of noise can be created during run-up tests.

-A remedy for this problem is to have all aircraft perform their run-ups in a Ground Run-up Enclosure (GRE).
-This is essentially a three sided facility in which an aircraft backs in, with the engines facing the walls, and then performs the maintenance check, or run-up.
-The sound is absorbed into the walls and deflected upwards, rather than outwardly and into communities.
+In an attempt to limit noise intrusions on our DTW neighbors all aircraft perform their run-ups in a Ground Run-up Enclosure (GRE).
+This is a three sided facility in which an aircraft performs the maintenance check, or run-up.
+The sound is absorbed into the walls and deflected upwards, rather than outwardly into communities.

 Noise Complaint Response